Driving schools—learning to drive

 Learner logbook hours

-Every hour you drive with an accredited trainer counts for 3 hours in your logbook—up to a maximum of 10 actual hours or 30 logbook hours.
+Every hour of your day time driving with an accredited trainer counts for 3 hours in your logbook—up to a maximum of 10 actual hours or 30 logbook hours.

 Any hours with a trainer after the 10 actual hours must be recorded in your logbook in real time.